bcgov/WES-engagement-states/README.md

 #### Code

-The code for this data visualization is written in the
+The code for this data visualization is written in *R*:

+> a freely available language and environment for statistical computing and graphics which provides a wide variety of statistical and graphical techniques: linear and nonlinear modelling, statistical tests, time series analysis, classification, clustering, etc. [from CRAN, The Comprehensive R Archive Network](https://cran.r-project.org/)

 ### Getting Help or Reporting an Issue